romielmellizacomputo/BizCORE/README.md

 ---

-## 🎁 Why Use BizNestSheets?
+## 🎁 Why Use BizCORE?

 - ✅ **100% Free to Use** – No hidden fees, ads, or limits
-- ✅ **Built by a Business Automation Expert** – Designed by a Software Quality Assurance with real business use in mind
+- ✅ **Built by a Business Minded & a Software QA** – Designed by a Software Quality Assurance with real business use in mind
 - ✅ **End-to-End Operations** – Covers front office to back office and everything in between
 - ✅ **Used by 40+ Orgs** – Trusted by cooperatives, SMEs, student groups, and freelancers
 - ✅ **Fast Setup** – Use as-is or tailor to your org in minutes